vberlier/tokenstream/README.md

 ## Introduction

-Writing recursive-descent parsers by hand can be quite elegant but it's often a bit more verbose than expected.
-In particular, handling indentation and reporting proper syntax errors can be pretty challenging.
+Writing recursive-descent parsers by hand can be quite elegant but it's often a bit more verbose than expected, especially when it comes to handling indentation and reporting proper syntax errors.
 This package provides a powerful general-purpose token stream that addresses these issues and more.

 ### Features

-- Define token types with regular expressions
-- The set of recognizable tokens can be defined dynamically during parsing
+- Define the set of recognizable tokens dynamically with regular expressions
 - Transparently skip over irrelevant tokens
 - Expressive API for matching, collecting, peeking, and expecting tokens
 - Clean error reporting with line numbers and column numbers
-- Natively understands indentation-based syntax
+- Contextual support for indentation-based syntax
+- Checkpoints for backtracking parsers
 - Works well with Python 3.10+ match statements

 ## Installation